Jeff-Maina/scheduler/README.md

 - Select specific dates
 - View all events in a selected month
 - Drag and drop events to reschedule
+- Add drag constraints ( can't drag outside the calendar )
+- Event snaps back to its initial position if dropped outside calendar

 Pending Tasks ( in no particular order ):